 On the other hand, the more data the companies store, the more threat your data is under.
-Data leakage is the Achilles’ Heel of the massive data collection.
+Data breach is the Achilles’ Heel of the massive data collection.
 Imagine the database of some third-party tracker providers is hacked and your data is exposed to the hackers or even the public, and such cases are very common to an extent that, numerous zero-day back-doors and exploitation appear publicly per week and more privately utilized and traded on the vulnerability underground market (Ablon et al., 2014) and people heard about websites’ database leak more than once a month.
 Also given the condition that your data is gathered in detail and these data is stored very “safely”, that the cloud storage is dispensed in several backup data centers, your data is however under real risk not from the data loss but the vulnerability from vicious hackers, and the more backup copies they store, the more prone to leak your data is.
-And such leakages are so common that a database consisting of over 500 website leaks, including the recent leak from Facebook of 509,458,528 account info., is built to record known password leaks to remind users whether their password has been compromised (Hunt, n. d.), and an illegitimate industry that involves selling leaked personal data has emerged and long persisted in China as reported (Zhang et al., 2021).
-Laws and regulations against the underground market of data collected are yet necessary to victims of data leaks.
+And such breach are so common that a database consisting of over 500 website leaks, including the recent leak from Facebook of 509,458,528 account info., is built to record known password leaks to remind users whether their password has been compromised (Hunt, n. d.), and an illegitimate industry that involves selling leaked personal data has emerged and long persisted in China as reported (Zhang et al., 2021).
+Laws and regulations against the underground market of data collected are yet necessary to the victims of data leaks.